 - FAQs by an organization opposed to widening 270

 - More about the developer selected for phase 1.

 - See the MDOT recommended alternative here.

 - The arguments of citizens and groups opposed to the expansion as currently planned can be found at the website of Citizens against Beltway Expansion and at Don’t Widen 270.org

 - For arguments favoring the proposed expansion, see Citizens4TrafficRelief.

 - MDOT press release announcing that three consortia have bid on Phase 1, the expansion of the American Legion Bridge

 Issue: Work on the Purple Line halted because of a dispute between the state and the private contractor over who should pay for cost overruns.
 The MD BPW has selected a new contractor to resume construction.
-Questions remain, however: will it be completed, by whom, and at what cost, and what will the impact be on businesses and residents.
+Questions remain, however: will it be completed by the new estimated date (2026), at what cost, and what will the impact be on businesses and residents.